 Each applicant was reviewed based on the following criteria as demonstrated in work samples and other application materials submitted: artistic merit, demonstrated understanding of artistic discipline, ability of the student to articulate artistic concepts and influences, commitment to a career in the arts, and a successful record in an academic setting.

-Two years ago Howard Bank President and CEO Mary Ann Scully announced the new Business Partnership for the Arts Scholarship at Howard Community College (HCC) and challenged local businesses to match the bank's initial contribution.
+Four years ago Howard Bank announced the new Business Partnership for the Arts Scholarship at Howard Community College (HCC) and challenged local businesses to match the bank's initial contribution.
 As part of the Arts Council's partnership with the bank, Business Partnership scholarships are announced annually at the Celebration of the Arts.
-The 2017 Business Partnership scholarships went to returning HCC students Ashley Marchone, Long Reach High School, Visual Art, and Benjamin Sheeley, Howard High School, Instrumental Music.
+The 2019 Business Partnership scholarship for performing arts was awarded to HCC student Neal Chakrabarti, a music major.

 All of these students demonstrated incredible skill and passion for their disciplines and a true commitment to the arts and an arts education.